NMFC Codes & Freight Classification

 Handling

-This is a more simple measurement of how easily freight can be handled, with bulky and larger cargo often having low favorability and being categorized in a higher shipping class.
-Some examples of cargo that might be assigned a high freight class include loose, large car parts; bulky sofas; loose material packed in wooden crates or pallets and any number of other oddly shaped items.
+This is a measurement of how easily freight can be handled, with bulky and larger cargo often being categorized in a higher shipping class.
+Some examples of cargo that might be assigned a high freight class include loose, large car parts; sofas; and any number of other oddly-shaped items.

 Other items may be in a higher class based on special protocols that must be followed when handling them.
 For example, corrosives and other hazardous materials require special training and care when shipping.
 Sensitive electronics or highly fragile items, such as large instruments, may also be assigned a higher class.

-High-favorability items are generally easy to ship and don't require much handling.
-Some examples of this type of cargo might include anything that fits in a reasonably sized cubic or rectangular box and isn't too heavy.
-Shipments that come in boxes will usually be assigned a lower freight class due to being easier to handle.
+Some examples of easy to ship cargo might include anything that fits in a reasonably sized cubic or rectangular box and isn't too heavy.
+Shipments that come in boxes will usually not have handling concerns.

 Stowability

 Freight stowability is a consideration of how easy it is to stow cargo on a trailer.
-Items with high favorability are those that come in uniform shapes and sizes, such as a box of nuts and bolts or a bulk shipment of similarly sized items.
+Items that are easily stowed are those that come in uniform shapes and sizes, such as a box of nuts and bolts or a bulk shipment of similarly-sized items.

-Items with low favorability are difficult to stow due to their size or shape.
-For example, a large sofa, a rolled-up mattress or rug, loose automotive parts or any other non-uniformly shaped item will be put in a higher shipping class.
+Items with stowability concerns are those that are difficult to stow due to their size or shape.
+For example, a large sofa, a rolled-up mattress or rug, loose automotive parts or any other non-uniformly shaped item will be assigned a higher shipping class.
 Freight carriers will have to sacrifice space on the trailer for items like this, so they have to charge more to ship them.

 Liability

 Within the freight industry, some items carry a certain amount of liability to ship.
 While some items are harmless, LTL carriers often transport hazardous materials of various kinds.
-Materials such as firecrackers, corrosive materials and other flammables all pose a risk of endangerment and are deemed low-favorability items according to NMFC guidelines.
+Materials such as firecrackers, corrosive materials and other flammables all pose a risk of endangerment and are considered to have liability concerns according to NMFC guidelines.

 How To Determine Freight Classification and NMFC Codes

-With all of the commodity types that are shipped every day, it is important to know how to determine the freight class of most items.
-NMFTA tools such as ClassIT contain all the standard freight classification codes, where you can look up common items.
+With all of the commodity types that are shipped every day, it is important to know how to determine the freight class of your cargo.
+NMFTA tools such as ClassIT contain all the freight classification codes, where you can look up any commodity you might be moving.
 To get the most accurate freight class, be sure to search for specific words in the database to find your product.